111nation/TinyEngine/Docs/README.md

 #### IF statements

-If statements work in this language, just as any other language.
-An if statement requires an opening `IF`, a condition, proceeding `THEN` and closing `END` to signal to the interpreter the end of the current if statement.
+If statements work in TinyScript, just as any other language.
+An if statement requires an opening `IF`, a condition, a proceeding `THEN` and a closing `END` to signal to the interpreter the end of the current if statement.

-To check if Memory block 5 is greater or equal to 4:
+To check if Memory block 5 is greater than or equal to 4:

 ```
 IF M5 >= M4 THEN